 We are pleased to announce most of the workshops for the September 16, 2017 Bay Area Anarchist Book Fair.
-Additional workshops will be added shortly.
 The workshops will take place between 10:00 a.m. and 6:30 pm at several venues in North Oakland.
 The schedule of workshop times will be announced by September 1 at the latest.

 Our workshop series is now full and we are not accepting new workshop proposals at this time.
 We encourage interested folks to plan additional events and workshops for the day before/after, or in the evening during the Book Fair.
 Please send relevant info on any events during the Book Fair weekend to firstname.lastname@example.org so that we may help publicize them.

 This list is subject to change at any time.

 - Rad Families: A Celebration, with Tomas Moniz, Mike Avila, Art Noose, & Dani Burlison.
 Rad Families are needed now more than ever.
 Local parents will discuss and share stories that honor the messy, the painful, the playful, the beautiful, the myriad ways we create families and support our community in these times.
 We are not experts or perfect parents or caregivers.
 Instead, this workshop will draw in the audience and strive to be honest and vulnerable, sharing our stories and experiences, our failures and regrets.
 This is a time that we need to remind ourselves that we are not alone, that community can help us get through the difficulties, and in fact, make us better people.
 This is a celebration, join us!